FaceTime Like A Pro (eBook)

-Apple keeps making technology more inclusive for everyone with new accessibility features in iOS 18.
-Among them is Music Haptics, an innovative method in which users with hearing impairments can sense the beat of music through vibrations.
+Apple keeps making technology more inclusive with new accessibility features.
+One standout is Music Haptics, an innovative tool that lets users with hearing impairments sense the beat of music through vibrations.

-Music Haptics is an iOS 18 accessibility feature for iPhone users who are deaf or hard of hearing.
-It helps make music accessible to these people and lets them experience music in a new tactile way.
+Music Haptics is an accessibility feature designed for iPhone users who are deaf or hard of hearing.
+It makes music more inclusive by converting rhythms into subtle vibrations through the Taptic Engine.

-When you enable Music Haptics, the Taptic Engine inside your iPhone makes subtle vibrations that sync with the music’s rhythm.
-So, you can feel the beat taps in your hands.
-Although it’s meant for specially-abled users, you may use it to add a new dimension to your listening.
+When you enable it, you can feel the beat of your music in your hands.
+While built for accessibility, anyone can use it to add a new dimension to listening.

 1. Open the Settings app on your iPhone.